-I’ve attended multiple employee benefits industry conferences this year and I always get questions about how brokers and agencies can become better marketers.
+I’ve attended multiple employee benefits industry conferences over the years and I always get questions about how brokers and agencies can become better marketers.

 I get it.
 You have A LOT on your plate: compliance, regulation, cost increases, new products, BORs, new strategies (hello reference-based pricing and value-based care), effectively leading your own team, staying on top of the competitive landscape, how to handle Letter 226J and 227, etc., etc., etc.